Weiquan movement: Background

 The Weiquan movement coalesced in the early 2000s in response to these inherent contradictions and the arbitrary exercise of legal authority in China, though its roots could be traced to the consumer protection movement that began in the 1990s.
 The movement is informal, and can be understood as including lawyers and legal activists who advocate for civil rights and defend the interests of citizens against corporations, government or CCP organs.
 Fu Hualing and Richard Cullen note that Weiquan lawyers "are generally always on the side of the weaker party: (migrant) workers v. employers in labor disputes; peasants in cases involving taxation, persons contesting environmental pollution, land appropriation, and village committee elections; journalists facing government censorship; defendants subject to criminal prosecution; and ordinary citizens who are discriminated against by government policies and actions."

 The emergence of the Weiquan movement was made possible by a confluence of factors, including a market for their services, and an emerging rights consciousness.
-It was also facilitated by the 1996 "Lawyers Law," which changed the definition of lawyers from "state legal workers" to professionals holding a legal certificate who perform legal services.
+It was also facilitated by the 1996 "Lawyers Law", which changed the definition of lawyers from "state legal workers" to professionals holding a legal certificate who perform legal services.
 The law effectively delinked lawyers from the state, and gave lawyers greater (though still limited) autonomy within the profession.

 Weiquan lawyers tend to be especially critical of the lack of judicial independence in China.
-Rather than challenging particular laws, they frame their work as being in keeping with Chinese laws, and describe their activities as a means of defending and upholding the Constitution of the People's Republic of China against abuses.
+Rather than challenging particular laws, they frame their work as being in keeping with Chinese laws, and describe their activities as a means of defending and upholding the Constitution of China against abuses.
 As such, Weiquan lawyering has been described as a form of rightful resistance.